reconomy-nz/reconomy-ledger/README.md

 10% Balance pool.
 To burn credit when the person leaves.
 The pool is capped at 10% of `TOTAL_AMOUNT_MINTED`.
 Excess is to be sent to the community pool.

+Accounts above are shared accounts, and community admins have access to manage them.

 #### 3. Recurring donation
 It required having mechanisms in place to introduce credits back into circulation.
 One of them is a recurring donation.
 By joining the cooperative members agree to contribute a monthly donation, which has a minimum limit of `MINIMUM_DONATION_AMOUNT`.
 This payment is to be sent to the distribution account.
 Recurring payments will be set when members engage with the system for the first time.
 Later members can alter the amount of donation.